 What are Olives?

-Olives are small type fruits that enlarge on olive trees.
-It contains many vitamins and minerals that are important for human health, though dogs fed a complete and balanced diet.
+Olives are small types of fruits that enlarge on olive trees.
+It contains many vitamins and minerals essential for human health, though dogs fed a complete and balanced diet.

 Here we discuss can dogs eat olives?